open-aac/openaac.org/_posts/2025-03-17-aac-ecosystem-gpa.md

   <h3>Extra Credit:</h3>
   - How can we raise awareness of AAC for those who need it but don't know it's an option?
+  - Better way to direct independent implementers to resources that can help them be successful

 <a class='named_link' name="practitioners"></a>
 <h2>Practitioners:</h2>